Positive Alternative to School Suspension

 One of the top priorities of Lake County Schools is to establish a research-based alternative to Out-of-School Suspension programs designed to address the academic, social, emotional, and behavioral needs of our students.

-As a result, a district-wide Positive Alternative to School Suspension (PASS) program has been created to combine academics, Social Emotional Learning (SEL), and Youth Mental Health to address the multiple needs of our students.
+As a result, a district-wide Positive Alternative to School Suspension (PASS) program has been created to combine academics, emotional and behavioral support in youth mental health, to address the multiple needs of our students.

 The Positive Alternative to School Suspension (PASS) is a multi-disciplinary approach that provides behavioral support while students maintain their current academic progress.

 The structure of the Positive Alternative to School Suspension (PASS) Program is to support the acceptable student behavior policies and Code of Student Conduct in the Lake County School District.
-PASS provides and creates the conditions that reduce the potential for misbehavior through structured supports to meet the academic, social, emotional and behavioral needs of the students.
+PASS provides and creates the conditions that reduce the potential for misbehavior through structured support to meet the academic, social, emotional, and behavioral needs of the students.
 The PASS program consists of three components:

 - Social, Emotional, and Behavioral Component